Internet-of-People/iop-blockchain/INSTALL_OSX.md

 #Building IoP Core on Mac

-* Install the latest XCode Package from the Mac App Store (Command Line Tools are not sufficient).
+* Install the latest XCode Package from the Mac App Store (Command Line Tools are not sufficient) and run it.

 * Install homebrew (http://brew.sh) via the command prompt with
 ```